 Because lab spaces vary greatly across campus, occupants may be responsible for cleaning some of their own work surfaces.
 Occupants are welcome to discuss service levels for their specific lab with the Custodial Services building head.

 Office Suites and Personal Offices

-IPF Custodial Services will clean office suites and spaces on a weekly basis as it normally does, including dusting, cleaning touchpoints, and mopping and vacuuming floors.
+Hand-sanitizer stations are maintained near building entrances.
+IPF Custodial Services will clean office suites and spaces on a weekly basis, including dusting, cleaning touchpoints, and mopping and vacuuming floors.